MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 ### Generic and typed bindings

 ### Removal of WindowsPhone 8.x and Windows 8.x
 As is usual with a major release it's time to say goodbye to old friends.
-Windows(Phone) 8 is depreceated for a long time, and removing formal support for this platform is the right thing to do.
+Windows(Phone) 8 is depreceated for a long time; removing formal support for this platform is the right thing to do.
 ### Removal of deprecated plugins
 MvvmCross' powerful plugin framework has brought us many good things.
 However, over time certain plugins have become obsolete or considered not useful anymore.
 With 5.0 we've decided to remove the following plugins: